+The Company's Board currently consists of nine directors.
 The Company's Charter currently provides for the annual election of all directors.
 All the nominees are presently directors, and each nominee has consented to be named in this Proxy Statement and to serve if elected.